 Concrete Sidewalk Cost in Boston, MA

 Boston's freeze-thaw exposure and heavy deicing salt use make sidewalk spec selection consequential — 4,000 psi air-entrained concrete with a penetrating sealer applied after curing is the baseline for a sidewalk that won't scale within five winters.
-At $10.01–$18.68/SF, Boston is one of the most expensive markets in this dataset for concrete sidewalk (ranked 27th of 30), driven primarily by above-average regional labor costs.
+At $5.5–$10.26/SF, Boston is an above-average cost market for concrete sidewalk, ranking 19th of 30 tracked metros — 7% above the dataset median of $5.14/SF.
 These figures reflect 2024 MassDOT Bid History (calibrated) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

 Boston's soils vary substantially by neighborhood — Back Bay and the South End were built on landfill, while Brookline and Newton have rocky glacial till that can create excavation cost overruns; ask your contractor if they've worked in your specific neighborhood.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 Boston's union labor market and compact urban logistics push installed costs 20–25% above the national average — permit costs, short-access surcharges, and material delivery in dense neighborhoods add overhead that suburban markets don't see.